markcmurphy/devdocs-portal/Coupons.md

 </div>

 ## Coupons
-Category or product discounts that can be applied to orders for customers who enter a given code.
+Category or product discounts that can be applied to orders for customers who enter a given code at checkout.

 |Resource / Endpoint|Description|
 |-|-|